ChrisZZhong/musical-website-based-based-on-big-data/README.md

 A musical website based on big data.

-• Built a music website using Hibernate and Spring MVC framework in Java.
+• Built a music website using Mybatis and Spring MVC framework in Java.

 • Used NetEase Cloud Music API to collect sales data of the top 100 singers and stored data in MySQL.